rohvald/moonlight-uim-react/README.md

 - `npm run storybook`
 - `npm run build`

-I don't use the rest of the scripts, `lint` is used in github workflow though.
+I don't use the rest of the scripts, `test` is used in github workflow though.

 ## Attribution